- County Government

-All Investigators attend formal schools with a variety of subject matters to include interview and interrogations, death investigations, crime scene processing, how to deal with sex crime victims and offenders and Blood Splatter Interpretation, etc. All Investigators attend a minimum of 40 hours of advanced training every 2 years.
+All Investigators attend formal training with a variety of subject matters to include interview and interrogations, death investigations, crime scene processing, how to deal with sex crime victims and offenders and Blood Splatter Interpretation, etc. All Investigators attend a minimum of 40 hours of advanced training every 2 years.

-The Evidence Investigator is tasked with maintaining the Evidence Room, maintaining the control logs for all seized evidence or found property stored in the Evidence Room, and helping with the disposal of evidence via Court Order.
+The Evidence Custodian is tasked with maintaining the Evidence Room, maintaining the control logs for all seized evidence or found property stored in the Evidence Room, and helping with the disposal of evidence via Court Order.